 - Promote a less meaty diet with Badsender employees during their working hours.

 These six points are those that will have the most significant impact on our carbon footprint.
 We will add a certain number of points that are already in place, and which, although they will have a less significant impact in the immediate future, seem to us to be decisive in our commitments:

 - Present our "carbon ambitions" in our commercial presentations in order to explain some of our approaches (limitation of travel, use of tools different from market standards, ...).

 - Systematic purchase of reconditioned equipment (computers, screens, smartphones, ...) and implementation of a Bring You Own Device strategy.
-Not to mention a lengthening of the renewal cycle (actually we've been doing this forever 😉 ).
+Not to mention a lengthening of the renewal cycle (in fact we have been doing this since forever ;-) ).

 - Organize a Digital Fresco with all employees (after last year's Climate Fresco).

 - Adding the carbon footprint to our bills (based on the total amount of the invoice).